How Fenugreek Can Help Reduce Menstrual Cramps & Relieve Dysmenorrhea

-NSAIDs reduce inflammation by inhibiting the formation of enzymes that would go on to help form prostaglandins—tiny compounds that act as messenger molecules in the process of inflammation.
-Fenugreek also reduces inflammation9, but it does so with powerful plant compounds—specifically, alkaloids, flavonoids, saponins, tannins, plant sterols, cumarins, terpenoids, curcumins, and lignin5,11,12.
+NSAIDs reduce inflammation by inhibiting the formation of enzymes that would go on to help make prostaglandins—tiny compounds that act as messenger molecules in the process of inflammation.
+Fenugreek also reduces inflammation9, but it does so with powerful plant compounds—specifically, alkaloids, flavonoids, saponins, tannins, plant sterols, cumarins, terpenoids, curcumins, and lignins5,11,12.
 These plant compounds may also help relieve pain.

 When fenugreek’s medicinal alkaloid compounds, for example, are extracted as a concentrate, one study reported their effects are similar to morphine13.

-NSAIDs are effective at treating dysmenorrhea in about 80% of women14.
+NSAIDs are effective at treating dysmenorrhea in about 80% of people with periods14.
 However, they come with potential side effects.
 These include stomach pain, constipation, diarrhea, gas, heartburn, nausea, vomiting, and dizziness, though more serious side effects are possible15.

 NSAIDs also interfere with mechanisms in the stomach, like mucus production and bicarbonate secretion, that help us digest food and protect against ulcers16.
 One study concluded that frequent NSAID users are approximately three times more likely to experience serious adverse gastrointestinal events than non-users17.

-Because herbs generally do not carry the same risks of side effects as synthetic drugs, many women prefer them to NSAIDS to manage period pain.
-The use of fenugreek to treat dysmenorrhea is reported from women all over the world.
+Because herbs generally do not carry the same risks of side effects as synthetic drugs, many people prefer them to NSAIDS to manage period pain.
+The use of fenugreek to treat dysmenorrhea is reported from menstruating people all over the world.
 In modern Egypt and India, fenugreek is still one of the most common herbs used to treat menstrual disorders18,19,20.

 Fenugreek Can Also Fight PMS